Application and enrolment

 These dates are recommendations based on prior experience with postage delays and visa-related issues.
 In order to be considered, all applications must be fully and completely submitted by the hard deadlines listed above: July 15 / January 15.

-Campo usually opens in December for summer-semester applications, and in January for winter-semester applications.
-Please check www.campo.fau.de or contact email@example.com for more information.
+Campo usually opens in December for summer-semester applications, and in spring for winter-semester applications.
+Please check www.campo.fau.de or contact email@example.com for further information.

 We recommend arriving in Erlangen one or two weeks before the start of the lecture period.
 The Winter Semester generally starts in mid-October and the Summer Semester in mid-April, but please check the FAU homepage for exact dates.